 Soon to be expanded with a large outdoor dining deck, the Binna Burra Tea House is the main dining venue on the doorstep of Lamington National Park.
 It’s also a place to pick up a few souvenirs.

 There is a breakfast menu and lunch/early dinner menu which cover all your usual tastes.
 Choices range from smashed avocados and buttered mushrooms for breakfast to fish and chips or burgers for lunch/dinner.
-Pair your dish with a mid-strength Shazza beer from Scenic Rim Brewery, a Big Head from Burleigh Brewing Co or an award-winning brew from Black Hops.
+Pair your dish with a Big Head from Burleigh Brewing Co or an award-winning brew from Black Hops.

 On Friday and Saturday nights the menu goes upmarket with a focus on Scenic Rim produce and wines.
 The a la carte menu offers three courses and is flavoured with wild harvested native bush spices and paired with Scenic Rim wines.
 Produce from the menu is sourced from a range of premium Scenic Rim suppliers.